PhD

 Doctoral school: ED 393 Epidemiology and Biomedical Information Sciences, Université Paris Cité

-We will use data from the COVID-NMA initiative, a living systematic review.
+All data in this thesis concern COVID-19 trials from the COVID-NMA living systematic review.

 Members